textdb/MCW-Internet-of-Things/Hands-on lab/HOL step-by-step - Internet of Things.md

    ![In the Databricks notebook, Account Key and Account Name widgets are highlighted.](media/azure-databricks-notebook-widgets.png 'Databricks Notebooks widgets')

-3. You will also notice a message at the bottom of the cell indicating that the cell execution completed, and the amount of time it took.
+3. You will also notice a message at the bottom of the cell, indicating that the cell execution completed, and the amount of time it took.

    ![A message is displayed at the bottom of the cell indicating how long the command took to execute.](media/azure-databricks-cell-execution-time.png 'Cell execution time')